I was born (1952) and raised on a cattle ranch near the town of Council in west central

 fell in love with the detail that is possible, and started trying my hand at it.

-working on several hundred limited edition knives in the 1980s.
+for a seond income, working on several hundred custom knives in the 1980s.

 I no longer help run the family ranch.

-I scrimshaw part time, and also work as a writer, having written two books on local history
+I scrimshaw part time, and also work as a writer, having written three books on local history

-and am working on a third.
-I write a weekly history column for the local newspaper
+and am working on a fourth.
+I have written a weekly history column for the local newspaper since 1993

 Anna & Me